thoughtspot/thoughtspot_tml/README.md

 ### Changing References (Switching a Liveboard to a different Worksheet, Worksheet to different tables etc.)
 One of the primary use cases of TML is taking an existing object (a Liveboard for example) and either making a copy that maps to a different Worksheet, or just updating the original.

+The most effective way to get the GUIDs necessary to change references is to export the associated_objects when you first downloaded a TML file and added the `fqn` property using `add_fqns_from_name_guid_map()` method.

 There are object references within the TML, that need GUIDs from the Server.
 Using the REST API commands, you can get these GUIDs.